 It is important to note that Zoroastrianism is not an oriental mystic sect or cult, but a Universal World Religion for all Mankind and the greatest outpouring of love the human race has ever seen.

-* These dates are based on linguistic evidence and archeology and not the usual Greek anachronism which often corrupts historical fact.
+* These dates are based on linguistic evidence, language studies and archeology and not the usual Greek anachronism which often corrupts historical fact.
 (Many wrongly confuse King Vishtasp who reigned during Zarathustra’s life with the father of Darius the Great, with the same name).
-That mistake alone is the main reason why many ancient Greek historians wrongly believed that Zarathustra lived around 258 years before the reign of the Macedonian king Alexander, when in fact Zarathustra lived over 14 centuries before him.
+That mistake alone is the main reason why many ancient Greek historians wrongly believed that Zarathustra lived around (600 B.C.E) 258 years before the reign of the Macedonian king Alexander, when in fact Zarathustra lived over 14 centuries before him.

 Persians adopted Zoroastrianism at a time when every race considered itself to be the chosen people of Gods/God, Zarathushtra did not discriminate between race, cast and creed.
 The Good Religion of Zoroastrianism is universal and for all the peoples of the world and it advocates preaching and propagation on sound basis of education.
 It was the first equal and universal missionary religion.

-The Foremost: Zarathushtra is constantly referred to as “the foremost” because he is the first and foremost in giving an entirely fresh outlook to every walk of life: spiritual, mental, ethical, social, material and physical.
+Zarathushtra is constantly referred to as The Foremost because he is the first and foremost in giving an entirely fresh outlook to every walk of life: spiritual, mental, ethical, social, material and physical.
 He is foremost in every phase of life.
 He revolutionizes the social structure and bases it on thoughtful thoughts, words and deeds.
-Leaders, both spiritual and physical, are to be elected and their election is to be based on their competency and sincerity.has yet to catch up with what Zarathushtra advises, advocates, recommends and presents in his ever-fresh teachings.
+Leaders, both spiritual and physical, are to be elected and their election is to be based on their competency and sincerity.
+Modern democracy has yet to catch up with what Zarathushtra advises, advocates, recommends and presents in his ever-fresh teachings.
 Zoroastrianism is all-embracing.

 According to Zarathushtra, God conceived the idea of creating the universe and not only let it evolve into the inanimate objects such as the Sun, the Moon, the stars and the Earth but also the living species such as the plants, animals and human beings i.e. she infused life into her creations.
 God is not a static God who has finished her creations for she is a dynamic and progressive and a continuous creator.
 God is the creator of life in this universe, she is omniscient, she is super intelligent, she is the wisest and she knows everything.
 She has supreme wisdom and she is kind, friendly and loving.
 God is omnipresent for she is everywhere at the same time.